 What is anodized aluminum?

-The term “anodizing” refers to an electrochemical process that adds an oxide layer on aluminum.
+The term “anodizing” refers to an electrochemical process that adds an oxide layer to aluminum.
 This is achieved by dipping the aluminum into an acid electrolyte solution and then passing an electric current through it.

-A cathode is mounted to the anodizing while the standard aluminum acts as the anode.
+A cathode is mounted to the anodizing, while the standard aluminum acts as the anode.
 During this process, oxygen ions are released from the acid solution to combine with atoms located at the surface of the aluminum.
 The result is the formation of an oxide layer that integrates itself onto the existing material through a strong molecular compound.

 Benefits of anodized aluminum